Learn about testing on real devices, getting feedback, and collaborating with stakeholders.

 - Full screen: F (hides everything)

-- Inspect mode: I (for handing off styles and assets)
+- Inspect mode: I (for inspecting styles and extracting assets)

 What About Real User Feedback?

-When conducting user tests (for early validation), or usability tests (for UX improvements, after validation), the InVision Web Platform has integrations with both UserTesting (tutorial) and Lookback (tutorial), allowing real users to physically access our prototype and voice their feedback regarding its usefulness and effectiveness.
+When conducting user tests (for early validation) or usability tests (for UX improvements, after validation), InVision works flawlessly with both UserTesting (tutorial) and Lookback (tutorial), allowing real users to also voice their feedback.

 So we don’t deviate too much from the topic of Studio, we won’t discuss user testing today, but it has been confirmed that an InVision Studio → UserTesting integration will soon be at our fingertips.
 When that happens, we’ll update this section with a tutorial.

 We haven’t invested much time or many resources in our design yet, so if there’s something about it that isn’t working, consider this realization a lucky escape, not a devastating failure.
 Wrong turns are inevitable, but a lean design workflow ensures that when we do take a step back, we learn from it and move two steps forward.